RaMdsC/hdeeprm/README.rst

-This is another example of an ``options.json`` file, in this case for a :class:`~hdeeprm.agent.LearningAgent`:
+This is another example of an ``options.json`` file, in this case for a `learning agent <https://hdeeprm.readthedocs.io/en/latest/source/packages/hdeeprm.agent.html#hdeeprm.agent.LearningAgent>`_:

 .. code-block:: json